espressif/esp-idf/docs/en/api-reference/peripherals/ledc.rst

 * :cpp:func:`ledc_timer_pause`
 * :cpp:func:`ledc_timer_resume`

-The first two functions are called "behind the scenes" by :cpp:func:`ledc_channel_config` to provide a "clean" startup of a timer after it is configured.
+The first two functions are called "behind the scenes" by :cpp:func:`ledc_channel_config` to provide a startup of a timer after it is configured.

 Use Interrupts